christinebr/BioSim_G08_Christine_Marie/docs/index.rst

 BioSim simulates the population dynamics on the fictional island Rossumøya.
-Rossumøya has two species of animals, herbivores and carnivores, and four different types of landscape, lowland, highland, desert an water.
+Rossumøya has two species of animals, herbivores and carnivores, and four different types of landscape, lowland, highland, desert and water.
 The goal of the project is to test if both the species are able to survive on the island over time and with different scenarios.